quixio/docker-registry-project-files/README.md

 # Transformation template

-This sample demonstrates how to use [Quix Streams](https://github.com/quixio/quix-streams) to connect to Kafka and use a hopping window to process the data.
+This sample was created for inclusion in the Docker Registry and demonstrates how to use [Quix Streams](https://github.com/quixio/quix-streams) to connect to Kafka and use a hopping window to process the data.

 This example assumes the data will contain a field called `my_value`.